In New Zealand, approximately 160 women develop cervical cancer each year, and about 50 die from it.

 The diagram shows the position of these organs in the body.

 What is cervical cancer?Cervical cancer develops from the tissues of the cervix.
-It is also called cancer of the uterine cervix.
-The cervix is part of the female reproductive system, which also includes the uterus, ovaries, fallopian tubes, vagina and vulva.
 The cervix is the lower part of the uterus that connects to the vagina.
 It is sometimes called the neck of the uterus.
 Functions of the cervix include:

 - Producing some of the moistness that lubricates the vagina